abcdesktopio/docs/opsdocs/docs/advanced/4.4/configure/customfrontend.md

 -rw-r--r--   1 alexandredevely  staff  1548 Nov 29 14:54 ui.json
 ```

-`ui.json` is a json dictionary file
+`ui.json` is a JSON dictionary file.

-The main entry is `name`, name is the project name:
+The primary entry is `name`, which specifies the project name:

 | entry          | default value       | example          |